drawcall/c2f/README.md

 I want to build a website that converts css styles to flutter style online.
 I think it should help some web developers.

-### Thought
+### NOTE

+Although I have already written a part of the code, there are still a lot of styles that I have not converted.
+I very much hope that you can join and participate, sincerely invite

 I want to use `postcss` to do a lot of things, we can get a style attribute and value, and then do a big mapping table...
 If you have a better idea, you can implement it together.

-I am really a bit busy recently if you are interested in this project.
-I hope that you are involved....

 ## Run and build